Northampton Saints: Original All Blacks tour

+In 1905, Saints hosted the touring Original All Blacks at the Northampton Ground on 28 September, losing 32–0 in front of around 6,500 spectators.
+The visitors pulled away after a competitive start, but the match became part of club lore: a third gold stripe was added to the shirt to commemorate the occasion, creating the iconic black, green and gold hoops still used today.
+For a full breakdown of this match and other encounters against international touring sides, see Northampton Saints matches against international teams.

 Edgar Mobbs

 In 1908, eight years after Harry Weston's first England cap, Edgar Mobbs made his debut.
 Edgar was a hero throughout Northampton and in Bedford after also representing Beford several times.
 A victim of the RFU's witch-hunting post Great Schism he was accused of "professionalism" in 1907 and tried by the RFU, alongside several other players, all of whom were acquitted.
 He was the first Northampton player to captain his country but is best remembered for his exploits in World War I. After being turned down as too old to join up, Edgar raised his own "Sportsman's" battalion otherwise known as Mobbs Own.
 He was killed on 29 July 1917 leading his battalion over the top while kicking a rugby ball into no man's land to attack a machine gun post.
 His body was never recovered.
 Thousands turned out to see his monument unveiled in Northampton's Market Square.

 The club arranged the Mobbs Memorial Match in 1921 as a tribute.
 It was played every year between the Barbarians and East Midlands at Franklin's Gardens until the Barbarians withdrew their support in 2008.
 The match was saved by the efforts of former Northampton player Bob Taylor and former Northampton chairman Keith Barwell, and since 2012 it has been played alternately at Bedford Blues' Goldington Road ground and Franklin's Gardens, with the host club facing the British Army team.
 From 2024 the match has been played as a preseason game between Bedford and Northampton.